Creating website and blogging in Org mode

 for generating the final HTML source of the site.

-It begins by importing the Emacs packages required for:
+It begins by importing the Emacs packages providing:

 Org mode support,